nickwn/xstudio/README.md

 If I were to compare the current state of creative tools using the functional transform stack representation to the original functional programming language, LISP, what current software is missing is introspection.
-One of the major features of LISP is that executable instructions could be processed similarly to data.
+One of the major features of LISP is that executable instructions can be processed similarly to data.
 Taking this idea over to software, what artists are missing is not just complete control over their art, but complete control over their tools.
 If the transform stack is thought of as the "instructions," artists should be given the means to create transforms to modify the "instuctions" just as they would modify any other set of data.
 These meta-instuctions could be mapped to run when, say, a key is pressed or a control is dragged.